nucleardreamer/cookbook/src/flynn/flynn_recipes.md

 # Flynn's Recipes

 I don’t have many special recipes, but the ones listed here are worth writing down.
-Some are mine, modified from my time in Japan and Korea, and some are part of the notebook my partner Hannah and I keep together.
+Some are mine, modified from my time in Japan and Korea, and some are part of the cöökböök my partner Hannah and I keep together.

 ![Hannah and Flynn's Cookbook](flynn_book.png "Hannah and Flynn's Cookbook")